Achieving an acceptable survey response rate can be quite challenging.

 #15 A/B testing subject lines:

 Did you know that with the right kind of online survey tool like SurveySparrow, a Typeform alternative, you can even test your subject lines?
-If you are looking to get acceptable survey response rates, then using the best subject lines that prod the recipient to open the survey email and interact with you is important.
+If you want acceptable survey response rates, then using the best subject lines that prod the recipient to open the survey email and interact with you is important.

 To get the best out of your employee 360 feedback or customer feedback surveys, you should test a variety of email subject lines.
 Since people are bombarded with emails these days, they do not open each of them until it is sent by someone they are expecting.